—Book Bonuses—

 A video to guide you through a pantry review, helping you sort out what is helpful to keep in the pantry and what you should remove.

-Download & print these easy to follow Wahls Protocol® food pyramids:
+Download & print these easy-to-follow Wahls Protocol® food pyramids:

 Biofeedback Tracking:

-The Medical Symptoms Questionaire
+The Medical Symptoms Questionnaire

-Fill this out on a regular basis to track how your health behaviors are impacting your symptoms, this will be an important tool to help you become more aware of how your new behaviors are impacting your health.
+Fill this out on a regular basis to track how your health behaviors are impacting your symptoms.
+This will be an important tool to help you become more aware of how your new behaviors are impacting your health.

-Yourlabwork Lab Testing—Monitor your labs for a more precise intervention
+Yourlabwork Lab Testing — Monitor your labs for a more precise intervention

 Basic Labs